Phase boundaries in algebraic conformal QFT: Extensions and Q-systems

 \subsection{Q-systems and subfactors}

 Let us start with a review of the necessary facts from subfactor theory.

-The local algebras in (conformal) quantum field theory are known to be type $I\!I\!I$ factors $M$.
-This implies that every projection $e\in M$ is equivalent to the identy in the sense that there is an operator $s\in M$ such that $ss^*=e$, $s^*s=\eins_M$.
+The local algebras in (conformal) quantum field theory are known to be type $I\!I\!I$ factors $M$ (see \cite[Sect.\ V.3]{B00} for a review of the type question).
+This implies that every nonzero projection $e\in M$ is equivalent to the identity in the sense that there is an operator $s\in M$ such that $ss^*=e$, $s^*s=\mathbf{1}_M$.

 This feature allows the notions of ``sub-homomorphisms'' and ``conjugate homomorphisms''.
 Let $N$ and $M$ by two type $I\!I\!I$ factors, and $\varphi:N\to M$ a homomorphism.
-(Homomorphisms are always understood to be unital, i.e., $\varphi(\eins_N)=\eins_M$.)
+(Homomorphisms are always understood to be unital, i.e., $\varphi(\mathbf{1}_N)=\mathbf{1}_M$.)
 Let $e\in \varphi(N)'\cap M$ be a projection in the relative commutant.
 Let $e=ss^*$ with an isometry $s\in M$.
 Then $\varphi_s(\cdot) := s^*\varphi(\cdot)s$ is another homomorphism $\varphi_s:N\to M$.
-We write $\varphi_s\prec \varphi$, because if $M$ is represented on a Hilbert space $\H$ and $N$ is represented on $\H$ via $\varphi$, then $s$ is a unitary operator from $\H$ carrying the representation $\varphi_s$ to the subspace $e\H$ carrying the representation $\varphi$.
+We write $\varphi_s\prec \varphi$, because if $M$ is represented on a Hilbert space $\H$ and $N$ is represented on $\H$ via $\varphi$, then $s$ is a unitary operator from $\H$ carrying the representation $\varphi_s$ to the subspace $e\H$ carrying the representation $\varphi\vert_{e\H}$.